about

 Today, he pursues this quest for harmony between shapes, colors and materials on canvas.

 He explores a wide range of mediums: inks, oil pastels, acrylics, fine or broad felt-tips, which he applies to canvas as well as paper.
 This diversity of materials enables him to modulate intensities, play with transparencies, superimpositions and textures, and alternate precise gestures with more spontaneous outbursts.
+He defines himself as a researcher, an artisanal chemist of painting: experimenting with themes, shapes, balances, in search of points of contact between rigor and intuition.

 With jardin bleu, he seeks to reconcile, through contrast, this ambivalence between organic freedom and graphic rigor.